 With these types of therapies it is important for the patient to learn how to use more positive coping mechanisms to handle their most intense emotions.
 Instead of seeking confrontation or acting destructively they can engage in more useful coping behaviors such as talking to a friend, writing in a journal, going for a walk, meditating or a number of other solutions to handle stress.
 Having a set of different coping mechanisms and learning to reflect before acting can improve behavior and lead to more awareness.

 Mindfulness is also a useful skill that can help reduce impulsivity in BPD.
 It can help patients remain more aware and take time to consider the consequences of their actions.
-All of these techniques combined with professional treatment can help make it possible for people with borderline personality disorder to become more reflective, considerate and less impulsive in their lives.
+All of these techniques combined with professional borderline personality disorder treatment centers help make it possible for people to become more reflective, considerate and less impulsive in their lives.